-Highest temporal grains are found with increasing spatial extent (Figure 4.1, ).
-It is due to the fact that data used in the selected article are mainly structured data, i.e. data following a well established sampling plan.
-This type of survey need resources and organizations which makes them sparser.
-Increasing the total area to be sampled makes de facto the time to increase and eventually the temporal grain.
-However, this entanglement between spatial extent and temporal grain is only related to the constraints of the sampling.
-This limitation can be overcome thanks to citizen science data, which are nowadays more and more used (e.g. D. E. Bowler et al. 2021; Isaac et al. 2020, 2014).
-The opportunistic nature of these data make the number of observations more important for very short census times, even over a large area.
-These data, with high temporal grain resolution for large spatial scales, could be used to explore in more details the temporal scaling of biodiversity trend.

 Figure 4.1: Not sure about the relevance of this figure

-4 A lack of consistency

-4.1 Spatial replicates are not a standard
+Lack of spatial replication

-Articles computing the trend of a metric with spatial replicates were limited, either due to a lack of data or because the trend was assessed for the spatial extent of the data.
-For instance, the Breeding Bird Surveys (e.g. Sauer et al. 2013; Kamp et al. 2021) usually follow standardized sampling plan with spatial replications (i.e. census plots).
-However, not all the trend reported for the BBS are summarized at their specific grain sizes and were sometimes computed at their respective national scales, therefore without spatial replication.
-For instance, the common method encountered to assess population trends (i.e. abundance indexes) is to learn a predictive model from the data, predict the target feature (i.e. abundance) and then compute the metric and its trend from the output of the model at the national spatial extent (e.g. Frederic Jiguet et al. 2005; Frédéric Jiguet et al. 2012; Eglington and Pearce-Higgins 2012; Doxa et al. 2010; Sauer et al. 2017).
-These analysis are essential from a conservation point of view and are a majority (Fraixedas et al. 2020): they give valuable information about ecosystem health at large spatial extent and are thus used as arguments by decision-makers.
-However, they represent just one trend amongst all the possible trends that can be found at one spatial scale and thus don’t indicate robust relationships between spatial grain and temporal trend.
-An other common type of studies are the one using the space-for-time substitution ( Walker et al. 2010) to assess the trend of a metric (one of the best example is J. K. Hill and Hamer 2004).
-One could think that using this studies could increase significantly the spatial replicates.
+Articles reporting trends from more than a single location are uncommon (we only found 17), either due to a lack of data, or because the trend was assessed for the spatial extent of the data.
+For instance, the US Breeding Bird Survey (e.g. Sauer et al. 2013; Kamp et al. 2021) follows a standardized sampling plan with spatial replications (i.e. multiple census plots).
+However, not all the trends reported for the BBS are summarized at their specific grain, and were sometimes aggregated over their respective national scales, reducing spatial replication.
+For instance, the common method encountered to assess population abundance trends (i.e. abundance indexes) is to learn a predictive model from the data, predict the target feature (i.e. abundance) and then compute the metric and its trend from the output of the model at the national spatial extent (e.g. Frederic Jiguet et al. 2005; Frédéric Jiguet et al. 2012; Eglington and Pearce-Higgins 2012; Doxa et al. 2010; Sauer et al. 2017).
+These analyses are practically useful for conservation, and are common (Fraixedas et al. 2020): they give inform about ecosystem health at national extent, and are thus useful for decision-makers.

+An other common type of study uses the space-for-time substitution ( Walker et al. 2010) to assess the trend of a metric (one of the best example is J. K. Hill and Hamer 2004).
+This method consists in considering sampling in different places as representing a temporal trend.
+One could think that using theses studies could increase significantly the spatial replicates.
 However, the space-for-time substitution is mainly used to assess the impact of a processes (e.g. before/after logging, before/after urbanization etc) meaning that the trend computed is highly biased, which we try to avoid for our topic.

-Even less articles were computing the trends of metrics with spatial replicates at various spatial grain.
-This was the case for only Chase et al. (2019) and Jarzyna and Jetz (2018).
-It is also important to cite here Jarzyna et al. (2015), who did iterative computing of temporal change community metrics (i.e. temporal dissimilarity, temporal turnover, extinction and colonization) at several spatial scales.
+Even fewer articles computed the trends of metrics with spatial replicates across more than one spatial grain.
+So far this was the case for only Chase et al. (2019) and Jarzyna and Jetz (2018).
+Importantly, Jarzyna et al. (2015) did spatial replicates of temporal change community metrics (i.e. temporal dissimilarity, temporal turnover, extinction and colonization) at several spatial scales.
 However, the temporal trend of these metrics weren’t considered and are therefore not reported in Table 2.1.